 Executive Officers regularly monitor the status of management of the systems.
 The divisions in charge of internal control monitor the status of design and management of internal control system and regulations.
-Also, an internal whistle-blower system is developed and its details are reported to the Audit Committee members.
+Also, an internal whistle-blower system is established and the matters reported thereto are informed to the Audit Committee members.
+Furthermore, the status of management of the system is audited by internal auditors, and the audit results are reported regularly to the Audit

-Furthermore, the status of management of the system is audited by internal auditors, and the audit results are reported regularly to the Audit Committee via Executive Officers in charge of audit.
+Committee via Executive Officers and Executive Officers (Associate) in charge of audit.